kagaries/MCPRWiki/docs/guides/Basics/FirstModification.md

 ## Setup

-To get started go to the **[MCPReborn Github Page](https://github.com/Hexeption/MCP-Reborn)** and download the latest version (1.20.2), and **follow** the instructions on the repo and come back here when you're done.
+To get started go to the **[MCPReborn Github Page](https://github.com/Hexeption/MCP-Reborn)** and download the latest version (1.20.2 at the time of writing), and **follow** the instructions on the repo and come back here when you're done.
+You can also use this **[video](https://www.youtube.com/watch?v=i7tPIfOKvaU)** to help get started as well.

 All done?
 Good!
 Now we can start look through Minecraft's source code!
-To start, search for the **MobEffects** class, here is where we will add something new.
+To start, search for the **MobEffects** class (Double-Shift on Intellij), this class contains all the status effects present within the game.

 ## Mob Effect Creation